Freddie Davies: Private life

 Davies is a long-serving Freemason, and a Past Master of Chelsea Lodge No 3098, a London Masonic lodge for those associated with the entertainment industry.
 In 2016, he celebrated 50 years as a Freemason.

 His autobiography Funny Bones: My Life in Comedy, co-written by Anthony Teague, was published by Northern company Scratching Shed on 31 July 2014, fifty years after his appearance on Opportunity Knocks.

 Sound recordings

 Freddie also recorded several children's albums and stories for children.
 The Last of the Summer Wine actor Bill Owen wrote the lyrics to a romantic ballad called "So Lucky" which Freddie recorded in 1972.
 It became a hit record in the Philippines and South America, going gold in Brazil.

 Discography

 Singles

+On some records he was Freddy, rather than Freddie.